kettanaito/react-advanced-form/docs/hoc/createField/presets.md

 > This topic is related to [`createField`](./basics.md) high-order component.
 Make sure to understand the context it is being described.

-Certain field types always have the same behavior, therefore providing the same options each time is a huge repetition.
-To reduce the latter we have introduced the sets of pre-defined options, called *presets*, which suits the respective field types.
+Presets contain pre-defined `createField` [options](./options.md) relevant to the respective field type.
+Those options ensure proper field behavior as well as automatically map essential form element's props (i.e. `placeholder`, `multiselect`, etc.) from the wrapped component to the actual form element.

-Presets cannot and must not cover the behavior of the custom fields, as predicting the latter is never a responsibility of React Advanced Form.
-Presets are here for seamless integration (i.e. styling) of the common field types.
+Presets are designed for seamless integration of common field types.
+For the completely custom fields you may want to consider writing your own presets or extending the existing ones.

 ## Presets list
 * `fieldPresets.input`